frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 And so, it seems, we have a champion: Dynamic Programming with tabulation!
 Anyone armed with this technique has a significant advantage when tackling this problem, especially in job interviews where optimization and clever problem-solving are highly valued.

-However, let's be realistic: in the fast-paced world of programming competitions, where every millisecond counts, tabulation might not always be the winner.
+However, let's be realistic: in the fast-paced world of programming competitive programmings, where every millisecond counts, tabulation might not always be the winner.
 It can require more memory and setup time compared to other approaches, potentially slowing you down in a race against the clock.

-So, while tabulation shines in showcasing your understanding of optimization and problem-solving, it's important to be strategic in a competition setting.
+So, while tabulation shines in showcasing your understanding of optimization and problem-solving, it's important to be strategic in a competitive programming setting.
 Sometimes, a simpler, faster solution might be the key to victory, even if it's less elegant.

 The bottom line?
 Mastering Dynamic Programming and tabulation is a valuable asset, but knowing when and where to use it is the mark of a true programming champion.
 Now, all that's left is to analyze the execution times.

-##### Execution Time Analysis
+#### Execution Time Analysis

 I started by testing with the same code we used to test the Fibonacci functions.
 However, in my initial analysis, I noticed some inconsistencies in the execution times.
 To address this, I refined our measurement methodology by eliminating lambda functions and directly measuring execution time within the main loop.
 This removed potential overhead introduced by the lambdas, leading to more reliable results.
 So, I wrote a new, simpler, and more direct code to test the functions: